 Getting a heater tune-up is fast, easy, and inexpensive.
 This service also provides benefits that will last all winter and for the years to come.
 If you haven’t already been doing preventative maintenance on your HVAC system, you can start doing so this fall with no problem.

 We’ll go over what a heater tune-up is and why it’s worth the small investment after Labor Day.
+It’s best to do it before you start your furnace for the fall.
+But, you can also have it serviced once it’s running for the seasaon.

 If you have any questions along the way, or if you’re ready to set an appointment for your home in Eagle, ID, call or email Snowflake Air today.
 We’ll help make sure your system is prepared for the cold weather ahead!